claudiospizzi/OperationsManagerFever/README.md

 * **Get-SCOMHealthServiceFailedWorkflow**
   Show all failed workflows on a Health Service (aka SCOM Agent).

+* **Get-SCOMAgentManagementGroup**
+  Get all Management Group connections of a SCOM Agent.

+* **Remove-SCOMAgentManagementGroup**
+  Remove an existing Management Group connection from a SCOM Agent.

 * **Reset-SCOMAgentCache**
   Reset the SCOM health service cache on target systems.